 How do I apply for FMLA leave?

-Follow your employer’s policy for requesting leave.
+In order to apply for FMLA leave, you should begin by following your employer’s policy for requesting leave.
 Ask for FMLA leave as early as possible, especially if you need leave for an extended period of time.
 Your leave request should include enough information for your employer to determine if FMLA applies.
-For example, your request should indicate if you need leave to have surgery, get medical treatment for a disability, take care of a family member who has cancer, or care for a newborn child.
+For example, your request should indicate if you need leave to have surgery, get medical treatment for a disability, take care of a family member who has cancer or care for a newborn child.

 If you request leave for your own serious health condition or a covered family member’s health condition, your employer may require you to provide documentation from a health care provider.
 Your employer can deny your FMLA leave request if you refuse to provide necessary medical documentation.

 Can an employer deny FMLA leave?

 It’s against the law for a covered employer to deny an eligible employee’s proper request for FMLA leave.
 Your employer can’t require you to perform any work while you’re on approved FMLA leave.
 It’s also illegal for a covered employer to retaliate against an eligible employee who requests FMLA leave.